markwk/business-model-canvas/slides/slides.md

 # Summary

 - All startups face uncertainties.

 - Customer Development is intended as a systematic process towards dealing with uncertainty and reaching **<u>product-market fit</u>** (i.e. products that matter, get traction, grow, have sales that VC want to invest in).

+# Summary

+- Do a lot of customers interview.
 - Use the business model canvas to own your assumptions and learnings.
-- Use BMC to communicate, validate aspects, and build your story.
+Then communicate, validate, and build your story.
-- Do a lot of customers interview.